MatthewHaas/genome_assembly/README.md

 <img src="images/karyoplotR_WR_LINEs.png" width="500">

 # Supporting Figure S5
-This figure came from Tom & Marissa, so we need to find the script that accompanies it.
+This figure came from Marissa & Tom.
+The code used to generate it can be found [here](assorted_scripts/WR_repeats_barplots.R).
 The letters were added in PowerPoint.

 <img src="images/Supporting_Figure_S5_repetitive_element_barplots.png" width="500">